net-press/CC3-Rokoko-Unity-integration/README.md

 ## Usage

-#### EyeBones.cs
+#### RotateBonesByBlendhsapes.cs
-Just add the script to CC_Base_Body in your CC3+ character and link the CC_Base_L_Eye and CC_Base_R_Eye transform in the inspector.
-This script uses eight different blendshapes (A06_Eye_Look_Up_Lef [...]
-A13_Eye_Look_Out_Right) to rotate the yes according to the blendshape values.
+Just add the script to CC_Base_Body in your CC3+ character and link the CC_Base_L_Eye, CC_Base_R_Eye and CC_Base_Jawroot transforms in the inspector.
+This script uses twelve different blendshapes to rotate eyes and jaw according to the blendshape values.
 Remeber you need to remap your Rokoko animations using this tool: https://github.com/chr33z/unity-blendshape-mapper

 #### CC3Face.cs
-This classe overrides the one from https://github.com/Rokoko/rokoko-studio-live-unity to remap blendshape names without the need to manually type blendshape mapping.
+This class overrides the one from https://github.com/Rokoko/rokoko-studio-live-unity to remap blendshape names without the need to manually type blendshape mapping.
 Add this script instead fo Face.cs to CC_Base_Body and follow the guidelines from Rokoko.
 > Note: you need to edit the parent Face class to allow overriding of the Start and UpdateFace methods.
 - *protected virtual void Start...*
 - *public virtual void UpdateFace...*

+### CopyBlendshapes.cs
+This class copies blendshape values from a source SkinnedMeshRenderer to a second one.
+Useful if you have secondary meshes like eyebrows or beard that need to be animated indipendently

+### BlendshapeEmphasis.cs
+This class lets you fine tune the sensitivity of your blendshape animations on a given charater.

 ##